MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         Paired-end reads; these are the (trimmed) reads generated from supplying paired-end FASTQ files to the pipeline, but covering only the subset of paired reads for which *both* mates were retained, and which were not merged into a single read (if --collapse is set for AdapterRemoval).

     *Singleton*
-        Paired-end reads; these are (trimmed) reads generated from supplying paired-end FASTQ files to the pipeline, but covering only those reads in which one of the two mates were discarded due to either the '--maxns', the '--minlength', or the '--maxlength' options supplied to AdapterRemoval.
+        Paired-end reads; these are (trimmed) reads generated from supplying paired-end FASTQ files to the pipeline, but covering only those reads in which one of the two mates were discarded due to either the `--maxns`, the `--minlength`, or the `--maxlength` options supplied to AdapterRemoval.
 Consequently, these reads are mapped and PCR-duplicate filtered in single-end mode.

     *Collapsed*
         Paired-end reads, for which the sequences overlapped, and which were consequently merged by AdapterRemoval into a single sequence (enabled by the --collapse command-line option).
 These sequences are expected to represent the complete insert, and while they are mapped in single-end mode, PCR duplicate filtering is carried out in a manner that treats these as paired reads.
 Note that all collapsed reads are tagged by prefixing the read name with 'M\_'.

     *CollapsedTruncated*
-        Paired-end reads (like *Collapsed*), which were trimmed due to the '--trimqualities' or the '--trimns' command-line options supplied to AdapterRemoval.
+        Paired-end reads (like *Collapsed*), which were trimmed due to the `--trimqualities` or the `--trimns` command-line options supplied to AdapterRemoval.
 Consequently, and as these sequences represent the entire insert, these reads are mapped and PCR-duplicate filtered in single-end mode.
 Note that all collapsed, truncated reads are tagged by prefixing the read name with 'MT\_'.

     To enable / disable exclusion of a read type, set the value for the appropriate type to 'yes' or 'no' (without quotes)::